stagomonster/web-go/README.md

-Implementation of the board game Go on a web server utilizing Flask & PythonAnywhere.
+Ongoing implementation of the board game Go on a web server utilizing Flask & PythonAnywhere.
+Try it out here! https://stagomon.pythonanywhere.com